 - The configuration of this search space as given to the UE, enabling the SS to determine the PDCCH transmission occasions (same as the UE PDCCH monitoring occasions) and associated CORESET.
 For SearchSpaceZero the configuration according to TS 38.213 [21] clauses 10.1 and 13 is mapped to ASN.1 type SearchSpace to configure the SS; for CORESET#0 the configuration according to TS 38.211 [19] clause 7.3.2.2 is mapped to ASN.1 type ControlResourceSet to configure the SS.

 - The CCE aggregation level L that the SS shall use for PDCCH transmission on this search space.
-In general an aggregation level of 4 is used for SearchSpaceZero, common and UE-specific search space.
+In general an aggregation level of 4 is used for SearchSpaceZero and common search space, aggregation level of 2 is used for UE-specific search space.

 - The priority P of this search space that the SS shall consider in its PDCCH candidate selection algorithm.